flexiblepower/fpai-documentation/OSGi.md

 The FPAI runs on top of the Apache Felix OSGi framework.
 For developing we recommend using the Apache Felix Web Console.
 For development we use Eclipse in combination with Bndtools.

 ## Your workspace
-If you followed the steps in [[chapter 2|SettingUpYourIDE]] you now should have Eclipse with the Bndtools perspective.
+If you followed the steps in [[chapter 2|SettingUpYourIDE]], you should now have Eclipse with the Bndtools perspective.

 ![](workspace.png)